VeithBuergerhoff/ferrous/README.md

 The basic project structure and the structure of the lexer was heavily inspired by [the official rust repository](https://github.com/rust-lang/rust).

-I did think about streaming, but I'm too shy and English is not my first language (although I am quite proficient.)
-If I get a sufficient amount of requests to stream, I might reconsider.

 Roadmap (not ordered):
 - [x] Build a [Lexer](https://en.wikipedia.org/wiki/Lexical_analysis)
 - [ ] Build a [Parser](https://en.wikipedia.org/wiki/Parsing) (WIP)